jush/SimpleSpyware/README.md

 # SimpleSpyware - Black HatEurope 2019 - Demo App

 This repo contains a demonstration spyware app.
 The app shows how Androids foreground services can be used to collect user data.
-More technical information can be found within the presentation slides and the whitepaper.
+More technical information can be found within the presentation slides.

 * [Code](https://github.com/7homasSutter/SimpleSpyware/releases)